ireneuh/Microclimatic-analysis-for-cultural-heritage-preservation/README.md

 # Microclimatic-analysis-for-cultural-heritage-preservation
-Microclimatic analysis for cultural heritage preservation purposes using data-logger record
+Microclimatic analysis for cultural heritage preservation purposes using data-logger record.

 This is the R script used to generate the complete microclimatic analysis for cultural heritage preservation purposes using data-logger record shown in the manuscript:

 Ureña, I. and Bolívar, H. (2022).
 Aplicación del lenguaje de programación R al análisis de datos microclimáticos para Conservación Preventiva.
 Ciencia y Arte VIII.
-Ministerio de Cultura y Deporte.
+Ministerio de Cultura y Deporte. pp: 91-103.

+You can find the book (free) in this url: https://www.libreria.culturaydeporte.gob.es/search/?q=Ciencia+y+Arte+VIII

 This repository consists of the script “analisis_microclimatico.Rmd” and a document generated as example in html and pdf format.